chijeukimbap/tindog-frontend-project/README.md

 # tindog-frontend-project
-A fictional dating website for dogs created using HTML,CSS&lt; and Bootstrap 5
+A fictional dating website for dogs created using HTML,CSS and Bootstrap 5